This page provides guidance for information users who may not be developers. Get more information on:

 By including ITA’s data in your online service offerings, you help make the final connection between trade export and aspiring exporter.

-The APIs conform to the Open Data policies of President Obama and Secretary Pritzker that advance Government information as an asset.
-The President’s policy, with support of the Secretary, directs agencies to “Collect or create information in a way that supports downstream information processing and dissemination activities” and has four requirements:
+The APIs conform to the Open Data policies that advance Government information as an asset.
+The policy directs agencies to “Collect or create information in a way that supports downstream information processing and dissemination activities” and has four requirements:

 We go beyond these requirements because: